cenna17/CMPT310/MachineLearning.md

 - `Entropy` measures the uncertainty of a random variable

-    `more info -> less entropy` // makes sense consider the more we know the more there is to go on
+    - `more info -> less entropy` // makes sense consider the more we know the more there is to go on

-    `we're absolutely sure` -> entropy is zero (eg. the sun always rises in the east)
+    - `we're absolutely sure` -> entropy is zero (eg. the sun always rises in the east)

     - `Random Variable (V)

 Prob. of uncertainty (entropy) of a random variable is P(Vk):

 ![By equation](imgs/eqn-entropy.png)

+- We test for significance by `assuming there's no underlying pattern in the data - NULL HYPOTHESIS` then test actual data and compare how test results fathom on par with test results where we presumed a pattern.

+## Model Selection and Optimization

+Our goal in ML is to selct a hypothesis that will optimally fit future examples.
+To make that precise we need to define “future example” and “optimal fit.”

+### 1. Defining Future Examples

+First we will make the assumption that the future examples will be like the past.
+We call this the stationarity assumption; without it, all bets are off.
+We assume that each example Ej has the same prior probability distribution

+### 2. Defining Optimal Fit

+The model should pick a hypotheses that minimizes the error rate. `Error rates` may be estimated by measuring the models performance on a test set using the hypotheses.

+- `Training Set` are used to train candidate models

+- `Validation/Dev Set`  are used to evaluate candidate models and select the
+    best one.

+- `Test Set` tests the model by utilizing test cases that have not been seen
+    before.

+    #### Optimizing Learning with Minimal Data